stanlysamuel/gensys/README.md

 # GenSys
-This repository hosts the code for the tool: GenSys as is currently at version 0.1
+This repository hosts the code for the tool: GenSys and is currently at version 0.1

 ## Introduction